 After this, an adoption fee is due, which covers the care costs, vaccinations, the microchip and castration.
 This fee is different for each animal and is adjusted from time to time.
 It is generally:

 - Euro 160 to 250 for dogs

 - Euro 60 to 100 for cats

 - Euro 3 to 25 for smaller animals

 Afterwards you can take the animal home in a box you brought with you.

-OUR TIP: Be prepared to provide the shelter personnel with extensive information about your apartment, your house, your family and employment circumstances!
+Be prepared to provide the shelter personnel with extensive information about your apartment, your house, your family and employment circumstances!
 In individual cases you may even need to arrange an appointment for an inspection of your living space.